qulacs/qulacs/README.md

 ./script/build_gcc.sh
 ```

-To build shared libraries, execute `make shared` at `./build` folder.
+To build shared libraries, execute `make shared` at `./qulacs/build` folder.
 When you want to build with GPU, use `build_gcc_with_gpu.sh` instead of `build_gcc.sh`.

-Your C++ codes can be built with Qulacs with the following process:
+Then, you can build your codes with the following gcc commands:
-Build command for g++:
 ```sh
 g++ -O2 -I ./<qulacs_path>/include -L ./<qulacs_path>/lib <your_code>.cpp -lvqcsim_static -lcppsim_static -lcsim_static -fopenmp
 ```

-If you want to run your codes with GPU, include `cppsim/state_gpu.hpp` and use `QuantumStateGpu` instead of `QuantumState` and build with the following command.
+If you want to run your codes with GPU, include `cppsim/state_gpu.hpp` and use `QuantumStateGpu` instead of `QuantumState` and build with the following command:
-Build command for nvcc:
 ```sh
 nvcc -O2 -I ./<qulacs_path>/include -L ./<qulacs_path>/lib <your_code>.cu -lvqcsim_static -lcppsim_static -lcsim_static -lgpusim_static -D _USE_GPU -lcublas -Xcompiler -fopenmp
 ```